AIMarketContest/simulation/README.md

 # Simulation
 AI contests for deep reinforcement learning bots in online markets

+## Install
+You can install the package through [pip](https://pip.pypa.io/en/stable/) using `pip install git+https://github.com/AIMarketContest/simulation.git`

+You will then interface with the package through the `aic` command.
-## Prerequisites
+## For devs
+If you wish to clone the project and manually install dependencies, giving you access to the code, you can follow the instructions below.
+You may also be interested in contributing, so we encourage you to check out the [Contribution guide](docs/contributing.md)

 Dependencies can be found in the `pyproject.toml` file.
-Poetry has been set up to install all dependencies in a virtual environment.
+Poetry is used to install all dependencies in a virtual environment.

 To make use of this you should:
 1. Download [poetry](https://python-poetry.org/)